Layne worked as a wildlife rehabilitator and medical intern for several years before becoming a licensed veterinary technician (LVT).

 If you are living in this 21st century, you already know that many of today's species are currently vulnerable, threatened, or endangered.

-As of 2019, there are only 3 white rhinos left in the world.
+In 2020, there were only two white rhinos left in the world.
 The last male died in captivity.

 - Whale Sharks